slages/love-imgui/src/lua-bindings/README.md

 would integrate imgui into a C++ library.

 ## API docs
-TODO, sorry. the output for each function should fairly closely match the signatures in [imgui.h](deps/libimgui/imgui.h), except for the ones that are not implemented :p
+An automated listing of all supported functions can be found at [api_details.md](api_details.md). the output for each function should fairly closely match the signatures in [imgui.h](deps/libimgui/imgui.h), except for the ones that are not implemented :p
 Some mechanical notes: